Elegant Cory Care Guide: The Mid-Water Swimming Corydoras

 The elegant cory was described by Franz Steindachner in 1876, making it one of the earlier corydoras species to be scientifically documented.
 The specific name “elegans” is Latin for elegant or fine, a fitting description for this attractively patterned catfish.

-Note on taxonomy: Like Corydoras adolfoi, C. elegans has remained within the genus Corydoras (sensu stricto) following the 2024 Dias et al. phylogenetic revision.
+Note on taxonomy: Like Corydoras adolfoi, C. Elegans has remained within the genus Corydoras (sensu stricto) following the 2024 Dias et al. Phylogenetic revision.
 So the name you’ll see in stores and online is still the scientifically current one.
 However, there’s some complexity here.
-Several very similar-looking species are sometimes sold under the C. elegans name, and there may be undescribed species within this complex.
+Several very similar-looking species are sometimes sold under the C. Elegans name, and there may be undescribed species within this complex.
 If your fish looks slightly different from reference photos, you may have a related but distinct form.

 Origin & Natural Habitat